Talcum Powder Settlements

 Status of Future Talcum Powder Lawsuits

-Three major cases tried in Missouri state courts ruled in favor of the plaintiffs, and Johnson & Johnson has said that it will appeal these decisions.
+Four major cases tried in Missouri state courts ruled in favor of the plaintiffs, totaling more than $300 million.
+Johnson & Johnson has said that it will appeal these decisions.

 In 2016 alone, Johnson and Johnson paid over $190 million in Talcum Powder Lawsuit awards